antonioemmanuelmalabago/safedrive/README.md

 - Create an efficient anti-drunk driving system capable of classifying drunk drivers
 - Identify a drunk driver by detecting high alcohol PPM and occurence of bloodshot eyes
-- Incorporate a cloud database for remote and wireless transmission of data
-- Integrate an image classification for detecting bloodshot eyes
+- Integrate an image classification model for detecting bloodshot eyes

 ## 🛠️ Tech Stack